THIS PAGE IS UNDER CONSTRUCTION

 The Fun of It

 A play’s a game by definition.
 People on stage pretending for an audience pretending to believe.
 Assuming a well-made play well-played, it’s better that the movies.
-(See Fun and Games.)
+(See Social Acticity.)

 Granted, seats aren’t cheap and well-played plays are rare, so few of us know the wonder of “the willing suspension of disbelief.”
-The ultimate goat of CRI is theatre that restores that wonder to the world.
+The ultimate goal of CR/I is theatre that restores that wonder to the world.

 But there’s more.
 “All the world’s a stage,” says Shakespeare, “and all the men and women merely players.”
 Life itself is a game, and everybody acts.
 Actors study how it’s done, but everybody does it all the time.
 What if everyone knew how?